compbiolabucf/DTIVariant/README.md

 Protein sequences are modified by gradually deleting residues from predicted binding-site regions.
 This evaluates how strongly DTI models depend on localized interaction-relevant residues.

 For **DTILM**
 Modify *DTILM/datamodule/dataloader_GAT2.py* between lines 33 and 38.
-Uncomment the line for your desired experiment and set the value of *percent* value with desired percentage you want to delete.
+Uncomment the line for your desired experiment and set the value of *percent* with desired percentage you want to delete.
 - seq = get_modified_seq(seq,smile)  -> for deleting binding site based on DiffDock generated complexes
 - seq = get_modified_seq_alpha(seq,smile) -> for deleting binding site based on AlphaFold3 generated complexes
 - seq = get_3_prime(seq) -> for deleting protein from C-Terminal